SmartTokenLabs/token-negotiator/README.md

 The following types of tokens are supported:

-- Cryptogaphically created Tokens (Off Chain)
+- Cryptographically created Tokens (Off Chain)

 - Web3 NFT Tokens (On Chain)